 These animals are also very tiny and don’t offer a lot of calories since they have diets mainly consisting of nuts and berries.
 If you eat them consistently, you’ll starve- even if you feel full.
 You’ll probably burn more calories trying to catch the squirrel than you’ll gain by eating this animal.

-Next, rabbits are a common animal that you won’t want to eat.
+Next, rabbits are a common animal you won’t want to eat.
 Never try to survive on rabbits as your primary source of food.
 It’ll only take a week before you suffer from Rabbit Starvation- also known as protein poisoning.

 That means your body will quickly become malnourished.
 Many survivalists recommend avoiding rabbit meat because of Rabbit Starvation.
 You’ll also need to capture and eat a lot of rabbits to feel full for a single day, so it’s generally not worth it- unless you’d starve otherwise.